Key takeaways

 • These loans can be a good option for owners who need a lump sum of cash now but don’t want to be saddled with long-term debt.
 They can also be a good option for businesses that wouldn’t qualify for long-term business loans, like new startups and companies with bad credit.

-• These loans typically come with a repayment term of anywhere from six to 18 months, but some lenders offer loans with repayment periods of 24 to 36 months.
+• These loans typically have a repayment term of three to 18 months, but some short-term loan lenders offer repayment periods of up to 24 months.

-• The short-term business loan could help you deal with cash flow issues, seize a business opportunity knocking at your door or deal with an emergency.
+• A short-term business loan could help you deal with cash flow issues, seize an unexpected business opportunity or deal with an emergency.